darktable-org/dtdocs/content/darkroom/processing-modules/presets.md

 : Only apply the preset if the focal length of your image lies within the given range (from 0 to 1000).

 format
 : Only apply the preset to certain types of image.
-Check a box to include files matching a criterion; uncheck the box to exclude those files.
+Check boxes to include files matching these criteria; uncheck boxes to exclude those files.
 Choose from "raw", "non-raw", "HDR", "monochrome" and "color".

----

-**Note**: If you deselect both "raw" and "non-raw" the filter will not apply to any files (since all supported files are either raw or non-raw).
-Similarly if you deselect both "monochrome" and "color".

----

 # managing presets